 A good place to shop for dresses is Etsy, since many skilled seamstresses offer their services there and hand-make dresses to customer specifications.
 In Germany, Folle de Toi is one Etsy vendor to look out for.
-But there are many other places where you can buy elegant tango attire, such as Mimi Pinzon and Pepitango.
+Other places where you can buy elegant tango attire, such as Mimi Pinzon, Pepitango, and ConDiva.

 For men, dress slacks and a collared shirt are common, perhaps with a waistcoat.
 More formally, they may wear a suit and tie.
 Smart casual is also often acceptable, so many men wear clean jeans and a dress shirt to practice the tango in.

 Traditional Argentine tango colors are red and black.
 You might see this combined in a single tango dance dress, or sometimes the lead wears black while the follower wears red.
 Many women wear a red tango dress.
 Naturally, you can dance the tango without a colour code, but black and red do seem to capture the dance’s broodiness, sultriness, suggestiveness and passion.

 In 2021 more than any other year, many people have turned to the Internet for their work and play.
 That’s certainly true for tango communities.
 As much as everyone wants to get back to normal, actually there are many resources online for tango dancing.
 It’s a great place to polish up Argentine tango steps or even take up the dance for the first time.

 Choosing the right online classes for you might be tricky.
 For that reason, you might want to check our guide on how to learn Tango online.